 Now to be fair, CleanTeeth might come down in price and there may well be some discounts to be had.
 But as it stands we don’t have any data to confirm this.

 For those, like us who backed this on the crowdfunding platforms, we did enjoy a discount.

-In the interest of transparency, we paid $119, which is about £84.
+In the interest of transparency, we paid $119.
 We did have to take the chance on the product and wait 2 years to get it.